drewandersonnz/job-test-20151118/README.md

  * Terminate all instances within VPC
  * Delete VPC and all associated resources
  * Delete keypair (this will trip up any rebuilds as keypair cannot be saved twice)

+## Questions and Enhancements?

+ * Should I be deploying random images to the Docker Hub?
+   * Avoided as I am only extending from the images provided
+ * How do I maintain a Dynamic Inventory in Ansible?
+   * Currently cheating with generating hosts file
+ * Docker networking failures?
+   * worked on 14.04, not on 15.10
+ * Using variables on Playbooks (and on command line)
+   * one playbook for targeting a single instance out of multiple
+ * Calling Playbooks from a master Playbook
+   * chaining changes
+ * Service discovery for greater configuration of NGINX
+   * Centralised across multiple hosts?
+   * Or one (or more) NGINX per host accssing the internal containers using local configuration only?
+   * How much cheating is not cheating?
+Using bash scripts to fake service discovery ...
+ * NGINX configuration without rebuilding container
+   * Live configuration injection?
+NGINX restart / reload?
+   * If require rebuilding, could do "rolling restart" across multiple NGINX instances, Ansible can handle this for us
+ * Attach AWS ELB to multiple NGINX instances
+   * Do we need more than one NGINX per host machine?
+ * How does Docker.io compare to LXC?
+ * How does Docker.io / LXC access hardware resources (GPIO / I2C) for a Raspberry Pi deployment?